spookyoo/PlanMyCourse/frontend/README.md

+# How to run
+To run this project first activate the server (read the readme file in the backend folder).
+Download dependecies by running:
+- npm install

+To start the frontend run:
+- npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.